-Winners of each category will receive a $1000 cash prize, with second prizes of $250 awarded to one runner-up in each category.
-The first and second prize entries will also be published in the October/November issue of 'The Victorian Writer' magazine.
+Winners of each category receive a $1,000 cash prize, with second prizes of $250 awarded to one runner-up in each category.
+The first and second prize entries are also published in the October/November issue of 'The Victorian Writer' magazine.

 The winner of the Fiction category was Kieran Stevenson with the entry 'Skin'.
 'Crack' by Zoe Bradley was awarded runner up in the Fiction category.
 High commendations were also awarded to Thomas Minogue for 'Helen Earth' and Ben Oost for 'Mumtaz'.